symfony/symfony-docs/setup.rst

     # run this if you are building a microservice, console application or API
     $ composer create-project symfony/skeleton my_project_name

-    # to specify the version of Symfony to install
-    $ composer create-project symfony/website-skeleton:^4.x my_project_name
-    Replace 4.x with the version.
-IE: 4.4

 No matter which command you run to create the Symfony application.
 All of them will create a new ``my_project_name/`` directory, download some dependencies